olleepalmer/olleepalmer.github.io/_posts/2019-09-23-kanban-AB-testing-program-organisation.md

 Depending on your business, getting a Jira board set-up can take you anywhere from between a couple of hours and a couple of weeks.

 You’ll need to track down the resident admin and convince them to set things up for you.
-In my experience, they’re often a BA or a dev or a sysadmin who you’ve never met who probably doesn’t much want to help.
+In my experience, they’re often a BA or a dev or a sysadmin who you’ve never met who probably doesn’t much want to help and you'll need to supply with them with an annoying specific flow document (to determine that any card can be moved to any column, basically, just like Trello).

-They’ll ask you to write a maddening flow document (give me a shout if you need help with this and I can send you the one that I normally use).

 You can set up a board like this in about 3 minutes on Trello and it does almost the EXACT same thing.